Compounded Vol. 01 · Issue 001 · Live · Est. 2026

 Regulatory Briefs

 FDA warning letters, state med-board moves, processor BRAM updates, VIRP timelines.
 What changed, who it hits first, and the second-order effects through the supply chain.
+If your operator or your supplier just got hit, this is the brief that tells you whether it matters for you.

 Recurring format “The April 2026 VIRP update, mapped.”